bootchk/gimpBuildContainers/readme.md

 Edit the gimp source.

-Run the "run" command as above.
+Run the "vagga --use-env DISPLAY run" command.
 (The first time, this takes a long time, building the containers.)

 Exercise the Gimp app.